SalvadorRomo/CafsPy/README.md

 # CafsPy
 A covering Array Feature Selection Library.
-Aditioanlly, in order to use this librabry is recomended to intstall it over a new python virtual enviroment without any **pre-intsalled** library  to avoid conflicts.
+Aditionally, in order to use this librabry, it is recomended to intstall it over a new python virtual enviroment without any **pre-intsalled** library to avoid conflicts.

 Instruction to install: